Pre-Professional Opportunities

 Gap Year Opportunities

-Duke BIGGER Gap Year Program
+Duke BIGGER Gap Year Program (will be updated in December)

 The Bridging the Gap to Enhance Clinical Research (BIGGER) Program provides a high-quality research experience over a six-month period for students in their gap year, defined as the period after college graduation and prior to applying for or enrollment in graduate/professional school.